Therealadetunji/Therealadetunji/README.md

 - 🤔 I’m looking for help with ...Javacript and React (improving my skils).
 - 📫 How to reach me: ...
 Twitter: @madetunji1376 instagram:Therealadetunji
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I love football more than anything and i would love to build a projecct that helps the footballing world one day.
+I love football more than anything and i would love to build a project that helps the footballing world one day.